10play/10tap-editor/website/docs/api/CustomKeyboardUtils.md

 `EditorBridge`
 Needed so when you close custom keyboard we can focus the editor again

+#### rootBackground - `IOS ONLY`

+The background of the RCTRootView used to render the custom keyboard This is helpful when you are using a custom theme

 ### CustomKeyboardExtension

 A js class that will register new app with the customkeyboard id - it's important to understand that it will be a septate app so state management and other will not work on the custom component as you expected,